Arizona is a fabulous state filled with beauty and natural wonders. Amazing canyons (Grand!), mountains, and desert scenery await visitors.

 KODACHROME BY JERRY McLAIN"

-- The Golden Access Passport offers free lifetime access to all national parks if one is permanently disabled or blind.
+- The Access Pass offers free lifetime access to all national parks if one is permanently disabled or blind.

-- The Golden Eagle Passport costs $50 for one year for access to all of our national parks.
+- The Annual Pass is $80 for one year for access to all of our national parks for people of all ages.

-- The Golden Age Passport for people 62 and older costs $10 and offers lifetime access to all national parks.
+- The Senior Pass for people 62 and older costs $80 and offers lifetime access to all national parks, or $20 for an annual pass.
 Who said that there are not some perks to getting older!
 Ha!

 The Petrified Forest National Park is a portion of the Painted Desert.
 This part of the country is uniquely beautiful.